Caedmon's Call

-Caedmon's Call is a contemporary Christian band which fused traditional folk with world music and alternative rock.
-They were composed of Cliff Young (lead vocals and rhythm guitar), Derek Webb (lead vocals, guitar, songwriting), Danielle Young (vocals), Garett Buell (percussion), Jeff Miller (bass guitar), Todd Bragg (drums), and Josh Moore (keyboard, accordion, harmonica).
+Caedmon's Call was a contemporary Christian band that fused traditional folk with world music and alternative rock.
+They were composed of Cliff Young (lead vocals and rhythm guitar), Derek Webb (lead vocals, guitar), Danielle Young (vocals), Garett Buell (percussion), Jeff Miller (bass guitar), Todd Bragg (drums), and Josh Moore (keyboard, accordion, harmonica).

-Former members include Doug Elmore (percussion), Cari Harris Moore (vocals), Randy Holsapple (Hammond organ), Aric Nitzberg (bass guitar), Joshua Phillips (pan flute/percussion), and Aaron Tate (songwriting duties).
-Derek Webb (vocals, guitar) left the band in 2001 to pursue a solo career, but briefly returned to the band for the 2007 recording of Overdressed.
-Derek has recently rejoined the original band line-up to re-record their major label debut eponymous album and for the 2023 reunion concerts in Nashville at the Ryman.
-Andrew Osenga joined around the time of Webb's departure, and left after the brief tour backing the 2007 album Overdressed.
+After membership turnover and a hiatus, the original line-up reformed in 2022 and, with the help of a Kickstarter campaign, re-recorded their major label debut eponymous album and performed a reunion concert at the Ryman Auditorium.